~ Sir Stamford Raffles, 1823

 Here’s what you need to know before you embark on The Original Singapore Walks®…

-We welcome walk-ins for our scheduled walks, however, online pre-booking is preferred for a seamless experience for both our guides and guests!
-For walk-in guests, please meet your guide at the meeting point 15 minutes before your tour start time for a quick registration and cash payment.
-In the rare event of an unusually large turn-out or a single walker, the tour goes on (sometimes with an additional guide) and no one will be turned away.
+Meet your guide at the meeting point 15 minutes before your tour start time for a quick registration and cash payment (if any).
+In the rare event of an unusually large turn-out or a single walker, the tour goes on (sometimes with an additional guide).

 Advance reservations through phone (+65 6325 1631) or email (email@example.com) are highly recommended for